ulno/doc/videos/2020-04-25 Rhasspy, node-red, mycroft/part2/desc.md

 wget "http://mirrors.kernel.org/ubuntu/pool/universe/a/atlas/libatlas3-base_3.10.3-8ubuntu7_amd64.deb"
 dpkg-deb -x libatlas3-base_3.10.3-8ubuntu7_amd64.deb libatlas
 ```
-Also in arch, copy content of libatlas/libs to .venv/lib
+Also in arch, copy later content of libatlas/libs to .venv/lib (after creating the venv).

 For any system, now continue the following way:
 ```
-git clone --recurse-submodules https://github.com/rhasspy/rhasspy-voltron cd rhasspy-voltron/ make scripts/install-opengrm.sh download/opengrm-1.3.4-amd64.tar.gz .venv/tools/kaldi
+git clone --recurse-submodules https://github.com/rhasspy/rhasspy-voltron cd rhasspy-voltron/
+./configure  # this is new no configure necessary before (and not used in movie) make scripts/install-opengrm.sh download/opengrm-1.3.4-amd64.tar.gz .venv/tools/kaldi